mcmc101001/next-boilerplate/README.md

 - [x] Styling with Tailwind CSS
 - [x] Database with Prisma and Postgres
 - [x] Authentication with NextAuth and Google OAuth
-- [ ] Component library with ShadcnUI
+- [x] Component library with ShadcnUI
+- [x] Toast notifications with React-hot-toast
 - [x] Typesafe env variables with T3 Env
-- [ ] Type validation with Zod
+- [x] Type validation with Zod